 The Corporation expects that issues related to existing environmental concern will be addressed as part of the currently ongoing permitting process for future mining operations.
 Over the past three years, the Corporation's subsidiary, Perpetua Resources Idaho, Inc., has been working with regulators to develop a framework under CERCLA to address historical legacy impacts at the site.
-Such early actions will take place under the voluntary administrative settlement and order on consent (defined above as ASAOC) under CERCLA that was finalized January 15, 2021 and would afford legal certainty for the Corporation and its applicable affiliates in performing any response actions authorized by the Federal government in the ASAOC.
+Such early actions will take place under the voluntary administrative settlement and order on consent (defined above as ASAOC) under CERCLA that was finalized January 15, 2021 and would afford legal certainty for the Corporation and its applicable affiliates when they successfully perform the response actions in the site areas authorized by the Federal government in the ASAOC.
 The ASAOC was executed by the EPA and the United States Department of Agriculture with the concurrence of the United States Department of Justice.
-Perpetua Resources Idaho, Inc. will be undertaking early cleanup actions (known as "time critical removal actions") that, upon work plan approval, will begin taking place as early as this year and are designed to immediately improve water quality in a number of areas on the site while, separately, longer-term actions are being evaluated through the NEPA process.
-During the quarter various submittals required under the ASAOC were delivered to the regulatory agencies and work continues to implement the agreement.
+Perpetua Resources Idaho, Inc. will be undertaking early cleanup actions (known as "time critical removal actions") upon agency approval and that are designed to directly improve water quality in a number of areas on the site while, separately, longer-term actions are being evaluated through the NEPA process.
+During the quarter, various submittals required under the ASAOC were delivered to the regulatory agencies and work continues to implement the agreement.

-An ancillary outcome of the ASAOC would be the opportunity to request the court for a stay, and/or to dismiss, the Clean Water Act litigation (see news release dated December 4, 2019).
-As noted above, a stay to the litigation was agreed to on February 17, 2021 and ordered by the court on February 19.
-Under CERCLA and case law precedent, a Federal court has no jurisdiction over a collateral Clean Water Act case where an ASAOC addresses both the same site and the same goals of the pending lawsuit.
+An ancillary outcome of the final ASAOC would be the opportunity to request the court for a stay of, and/or to dismiss, the Clean Water Act litigation (see news release dated December 4, 2019).
+As noted above, a stay to the litigation was agreed to on February 17, 2021 and ordered by the court on February 19, and has since been extended to November 1, 2021.
+Under CERCLA and case law precedent, a federal court has no jurisdiction over a collateral Clean Water Act case where an ASAOC addresses both the same site and the same goals of the pending lawsuit.
 Perpetua Resources Idaho, Inc. believes that the optimum solution for the site is for all stakeholders to work together to implement the comprehensive and permanent reclamation and restoration of the numerous legacy issues around the site, funded through cash flow from the redevelopment of the site as a modern mining operation.
 The proposed early actions by the Corporation and its subsidiaries agreed to in the ASAOC offer a concrete example of what such collaborative discussions can yield.